nicfix/microservices-cheatsheet/docs/architecture/security/002-use-as-a-service-oauth-provider.md

-# Use an Open Source OAuth2 Provider
+# Use an As A Service OAuth2 Provider

 ## Status